CottageLord/DX11-3D-Game-Engine/README.md

 	    <td align="left">
 	    	<ul>
 	    		<li>The base class (interface) for all bindable objects.</li>
-	    		<li>The pure virtual function Bind(Graphics& gfx) expects different implementations from its children (how vertex buffer and shader objects bind themselves respectively).</li>
+	    		<li>The pure virtual function Bind(Graphics& gfx) expects different implementations from its children (like how vertex buffer and shader objects bind themselves to pipeline respectively).</li>
 	    	</ul>
 	    </td>
 	</tr>